meant-ion/TuringMod/README.md

 	- !suggestionlist: gets the list of all ideas for the bot not yet implemented but suggested

-	- !dictrand: get a random word from the Merriam-Webster dictionary along with its function and definition and sends it to chat

 	- !gitchanges: gets statistics on how much changed from the current repo of this bot to the last one and posts them in chat as a message

-	- !pokerand: gets the data from a randomly found Pokémon; Tried to keep the message sent as close to the anime format as I could (as best I remember it really)

-	- !numrand: gets a fact about a randomly generated number and posts it to chat

 	- !8ball: gets a random magic 8ball fortune and delivers it to chat

 	- !spacepic: gets the NASA Space Picture of the Day and sends it out to chat

-	- !randlang: gets a random esoteric programming language (esolang) from the esolang wiki

 	- !freegame: gets a list of all games discounted to free on the Epic Store
 				* Does not return games that were always free, free expansions/item packs, or games on sale for more than free

-	- !reverse: flips the message sent by the chatter upside down

 	- !bonk: bonks the user specified by the chat member

-	- !color: gives a randomly generated hex code representing a color

 MOD/STREAMER ONLY COMMANDS: